dalexanderch/CFD/readme.md

 0.063/0.0050 = 12.6, therefore the learned model is about 13 times better than the classical interpolation method.

+# Results on Cifar10

+We use mean square error as a loss function
+- Using classical bilinear interpolation : 0.006
+- Using learned model : 0.0050

+0.063/0.0050 = 12.6, therefore the learned model is about 13 times better than the classical interpolation method.

 ## Requirements

 You need the following packages :